FOaker/CYBR8470-SemesterProject/README.md

 As an Internet hacker, I want to modify the user's password to get all the user's information in the blog.

 **Mitigations:**
 *  As an important password for identity verification, the password must be modified in a more secure way.
-A more common way is to send a password modification email to the user's pre-bound mailbox
+A more common way is to send a password modification email to the user's pre-bound mailbox.